Building Your Down Payment

 Tighten your belt and save.
-Be on the look-out for ways to trim your monthly expenses to put away money for a down payment.
-You might also decide to enroll in an automatic savings plan at your bank to automatically have a specific amount from your paycheck deposited into a savings account.
-You could look into some big expenses in your spending history that you can do without, or reduce, at least temporarily.
-Here are a couple of examples: you might decide to move into less expensive housing, or skip a family vacation.
+Turn your budget upside-down to find ways you can cut expenses to go toward your down payment.
+You also might enroll in an automatic savings plan to have a percentage of your payroll automatically transferred into savings.
+You might look into some big expenses in your budget that you can do without, or reduce, at least temporarily.
+Here are a couple of examples: you may move into less expensive housing, or skip a family vacation.

-Request a gift from family.
-Many homebuyers are often lucky enough to get down payment help from gracious parents and other family members who are able to help get them in their own home.
-Your family members may be eager to help you reach the goal of owning your first home.
+Ask for assistance from family members.
+Many buyers are often lucky enough to get down payment help from caring parents and other family members who may be willing to help get them in their own home.
+Your family members may be pleased to help you reach the goal of having your own home.

-Research housing finance agencies.
-Provisional mortgage programs are given to homebuyers in specific situations, such as low income buyers or buyers looking to remodel houses in a certain area, among others.
-Financing with this kind of agency, you can be given an interest rate that is below market, down payment help and other incentives.
-Housing finance agencies may assist eligible buyers with a lower rate of interest, help with your down payment, and provide other benefits.
-The main purpose of non-profit housing finance agencies is build up home ownership in certain places.
+Learn about housing finance agencies.
+These agencies provide provisional mortgage programs for low and moderate-income homebuyers, buyers with an interest in renovating a home in a specific part of the city, and additional particular kinds of buyers as specified by the agency.
+With the help of a housing finance agency, you probably will be given an interest rate that is below market, down payment assistance and other incentives.
+Housing finance agencies can assist you with a lower rate of interest, help with your down payment, and offer other advantages.
+The main goal of not-for-profit housing finance agencies is boosting home ownership in targeted parts of the city.

-The Federal Housing Administration (FHA), which functions as part of the U.S. Department of Housing and Urban Development (HUD), plays an important role in helping low to moderate-income buyers qualify for mortgage loans.
-Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists individuals in getting home financing.
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important role in helping low and moderate-income Americans get mortgage loans.
+An office of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists individuals in getting mortgages.

-FHA helps first-time homebuyers and others who might not be eligible for a traditional mortgage on their own, by offering mortgage insurance to lenders.
+FHA aids first-time buyers and others who might not be eligible for a conventional mortgage on their own, by offering mortgage insurance to private lenders.

 - VA mortgages